rss logo

 • We can resize the logical volume and the ext4 partition in a single command with lvextend:

-• -r: resizefs, Resize underlying filesystem together with the LV
+• -r: resizefs, resizes the underlying filesystem along with the logical volume

 • -L+4G: add 4G to the ubuntu--vg-lvvar logical volume